pikacode/EBForeNotification/README_ENGLISH.md

         "sound":"sound",
         "badge":"3"
     },
-        "key1":"jump1"  //custom define like this to jump }
+        "key1":"jump1"  //customed like this to jump
+}
 ```